 How to fade audio or music

-NOTE: The associated audio of a video clip (the grey track beneath it) will always fade together with the video when a fade effect is applied.
-It is not currently possible to adjust the fade setting of a video and its connected audio track separately.
+NOTE: The audio of a video clip will always fade together with the video when a fade effect is applied.
+It is not currently possible to adjust the fade setting of a video and its connected audio separately.

-You can return the video to its original state at any time by clicking on the clip in the timeline, opening the Fade In/Out menu, and dragging the sliders back to their original position on the left hand side.
+You can remove a fade at any time by clicking on the clip in the timeline, opening the Fade In/Out menu, and dragging the sliders back to their original position on the left hand side.